DarwinOsingo/DarwinOsingo/README.md

 ## 🧠 About Me

-I'm a first-year BIT student at **JKUAT** and an independent ML researcher building AI systems at the intersection of governance, accountability, and African public policy.
+I'm a first-year BBIT student at **JKUAT** and an independent ML researcher building AI systems at the intersection of governance, accountability, and African public policy.
 My work focuses on applying large language models, RAG pipelines, and graph databases to real problems in the Kenyan civic space.

 - 🏛️ **Active research:** Multi-agent LLM simulation of Kenya's Cabinet (PRES) — targeting ICLR Africa / AAMAS 2026
 - 🔎 **Active research:** AI-powered procurement fraud detection over Kenya's PPIP/OCDS data